quanterall/lich/docs/comparison.md

 Let's say that your program has an input of a string.
 That string should be a JSON and should have specific keys and type of values.
 If you want to make sure that the input string is what it should be, you should:

-- **Step 1.**: Validate that the string is an actual JSON
+- **Step 1.**: Validate that the string is an actual JSON.
-- **Step 2.**: Validate that all the keys are present and have the correct type
+- **Step 2.**: Validate that all the keys are present and are the correct type.
-- Additionally, we would like do something specific if the validation fails on _Step 1._ or _Step 2._
+- Additionally, you want to log an error if any of the steps fails.

 There are numbers of ways we could go about this problem in Typescript: